mwladyka126/serverAPI/README.md

 # Project description

-This is the full-stuck application for the music festival and its booking system - the app shows only free tickets and updates tickets availability once new ticket is booked
+This is the full-stack application for the music festival and its booking system - the app shows only free tickets and updates tickets availability once new ticket is booked

 # Backend: